sidhu90989/Echo-Ride/EcoRideConnect/COMBO_DASHBOARDS.md

-# Combo Dashboards
+# Combo Dashboards (Unified)

-We unified the duplicate "Dashboard" and "Dashboard OLA" variants into role-specific Combo dashboards that pick the best available implementation and preserve backward links.
+We consolidated duplicate “Dashboard” and “Dashboard OLA” implementations into Combo dashboards per role.
+The OLA variants have been removed; Combo dashboards always render the unified primary dashboards.

 - Rider: `client/src/pages/rider/ComboDashboard.tsx`
 - Driver: `client/src/pages/driver/ComboDashboard.tsx`
 - Admin: `client/src/pages/admin/ComboDashboard.tsx`

-Current behavior:
-- Both legacy files (e.g., `RiderDashboard.tsx` and `RiderDashboardOLA.tsx`) are feature-equivalent.
-- The Combo dashboard renders the primary Dashboard by default.
-- You can force the OLA variant by appending `?style=ola` to the URL or by setting `localStorage.setItem('ecoRide.uiStyle', 'ola')`.
-- App routes for both `/role` and `/role/dashboard-ola` now point to the Combo dashboards, so existing links keep working.

-Cleanup plan:
-- Once verified in staging/preview, we can remove `*DashboardOLA.tsx` and keep the Combo files routing to the primary dashboard.
-- Update any docs/screenshots accordingly.
+Behavior:
+- OLA files have been deleted: `*DashboardOLA.tsx` no longer exist.
+- Combo dashboards no longer support `?style=ola` overrides; they always render the unified implementation.
+- Legacy routes `/rider|driver|admin/dashboard-ola` were removed.

 Testing tips:
-- Rider: visit `/rider` and `/rider/dashboard-ola` (both should work).
+- Rider: visit `/rider`
-- Driver: visit `/driver` and `/driver/dashboard-ola`.
+- Driver: visit `/driver`
-- Admin: visit `/admin` and `/admin/dashboard-ola`.
+- Admin: visit `/admin`

-- Try `?style=ola` to confirm the toggling mechanism.
+Notes:
+- The unified dashboards already contain the feature set that used to be split across the OLA/non-OLA variants.
+- If you need A/B styling in the future, add a theming flag or feature toggle inside the primary dashboards instead of separate files.